openfort-xyz/sample-unity-webgl-embedded-signer/README.md

-# Embedded Smart Account in Unity
+# Invisible wallets in Unity

 Showcase of email & password and Google OAuth: